TechEmpower/FrameworkBenchmarks/toolset/deployment/amazon/README.md

 working code for spot instances.
 This could reduce the amazon cost up to 100x!
 Once this is supported in vagrant-aws it will be supported here.

-**I disagree with the Amazon Setup**:
+**I disagree with the Amazon Setup!**:

 You're free to submit a PR to improve the automated deployment scripts.
 Please justify why you feel that your changes provide an improvement, and explain the total cost of running a benchmark with your update setup.
-Also, be aware that you can use `vagrant provision` to selectively re-run your provision scripts, instead of having to constantly terminate and launch instances.
+Be aware that you can use `vagrant provision` to selectively re-run your provision scripts, instead of having to constantly terminate and launch instances.